adm2018/curium/CONTRIBUTING.md

 have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
 be well peer reviewed;
 follow code style guidelines;
-Patches that change PIVX consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions and clear detailing.
+Patches that change Curium consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions and clear detailing.
 While each case will be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.

 Peer Review
 Anyone may participate in peer review which is expressed by comments in the pull request.
 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
 Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, forums, email, and Slack discussions).
 The following language is used within pull-request comments: